bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/h/HazardLevel_0PFY59vVb2TvMgPikQVr$X/Documentation.md

-The hazard level (red-blue-yellow = high-medium-low or just red and yellow) is a function of likelihood and intensity and represents the degree of threat/hazard to humans, animals and material assets posed by a certain hazard type
+The hazard level (red-blue-yellow = high-medium-low or just red and yellow) is a function of likelihood and intensity and represents the degree of threat/hazard to humans, animals and material assets posed by a certain hazard type.